ToniWonKanobi/theoveranalyzed.net/posts/2015/9/4/star-wars-rebels-season-2-news.md

 Tags: Star Wars
 Image: http://d.pr/i/u6QI+

-I'm not sure how I missed this from a few days ago, but here's the [teaser][teaser].

 And here's more Season 2 news from [Rebels Report][rr]:[^rr-rss]

 > Dave Filoni hosts a special Season 2 preview on the Star Wars Rebels Season One blu-ray set.